Paleo diet: eating like our ancestors, adapted to the modern world

 Prioritize quality proteins

-Grass-fed meats, wild-caught fish, pasture-raised eggs, game.
-Paleo emphasizes unprocessed, high-quality proteins.
+Grass-fed meats, wild fish, pasture-raised eggs, game.
+Paleo emphasizes high-quality, unprocessed proteins.
 Aim for a protein source at every meal, varying between animal and plant (nuts, seeds).
-Source quality matters as much as quantity.
+The quality of the source counts as much as the quantity.

 3